cemnura/cemnura.github.io/_drafts/2021-06-20-quarkus-2-dev-mode.md

 # Morning

 After his morning routine, the quarkus developer boots his computer and opens his project in his preferable IDE.
-The developer then opens his terminal and
+The developer takes a sip of his coffee and then opens his terminal and

 ``./mvnw clean quarkus:dev``